10 Best Herbal Teas For Reddened Corners In Mouth

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal teas to soothe and heal reddened corners of the mouth, a condition often caused by lip licking, nutritional deficiencies, or infections.
+Salvia officinalis, commonly known as sage, has been traditionally used in herbal teas to address various health concerns, including the treatment of reddened corners of the mouth, a condition often linked to nutritional deficiencies or excessive saliva exposure.

 rosa canina tea